ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 Each preset gives you different boosts depending of what you want.
 **REMEMBER TO USE THE OPTIMIZED SETTINGS**

-- **Lossless: +45%** - Total focus on visuals.
-The closest possible to the vanilla graphics.
+- **Lossless: +55%** - The closest possible to the vanilla graphics.
+You don't lose anything, this is basically free performance.
-- **Quality: +60%** - Keeps the high quality making some small trades for performance
+- **Quality: +75%** - Keeps the high quality by making only small changes on visuals for performance.
-- **Performance: +95%** - Extract the most performance possible without breaking the visuals.
+- **Balanced: 92%%** - Use this if you need more performance but still don't want to trade a lot of visuals for it.
+- **Performance: 110%** - Disables lumen and tweaks various visual aspects for a huge performance increase.
+Don't break anything.
-- **Potato: +175%** - For Low End PCs, total focus on performance.
-Ugly but not broken.
+- **Potato: +201%** - For low end PCs.
+Total focus on performance.
+It's ugly but it's kinda playable (I guess...).
-- **Monstrosity: +225%** - Hell.
+- **Monstrosity: +259%** - Hell.
 Broken visuals and unplayable devilishness.
-This is the lightest this game can ever be.
-Shouldn't be used at all.
+This costs your soul so it shouldn't be used at all.

 📷 *Check mod images for comparison*